You’ve gone through your bank statements and spending habits. You’ve vowed to cut costs.

 RELATED: ARE YOUR FRIENDS MAKING YOU BROKE?

-When creating your budget, you should figure out what you plan to spend in a given category.
 If you typically spend $400 a month on groceries, setting a $200 grocery budget is unrealistic and you’re setting yourself up for failure.
-Could it be done?
-Maybe, but it will likely take some work to whittle the spending down to half of what it was before.

-Be realistic.
+In addition, be realistic.
 If part of your plan is cutting back on certain expenses, consider cutting back gradually.
-If you spend less than you budgeted, then consider it a victory!
-You’ll be starting with positive momentum and will be more likely to keep it up.

 The problem is that there will always be something that can pop up and ruin your budget for the month.